swiftxp-hub/spt-show-me-the-money/README.md

     ​Handbook uses $1 = ₽​​125 and €1 = ₽133 for currency conversions
     Traders uses $1 = ₽​​139 and €1 = P153 for currency conversions

 The long answer is... when you ask the SPT-server for currency courses then one will get the values from the "handbook.json" in the SPT-database.
 To be honest, I have no idea where they are used, but I'm sure there's a good reason for them.
 That's also why I set them as default settings.
-They are also used as a fallback if, for some reason, the mod is unable to retrieve the USD or EUR prices from Peacekeeper and Skier when using the “Traders” setting in my mod.
+They are also used as a fallback, if, for some reason, the mod is unable to retrieve the USD or EUR prices from Peacekeeper and Skier when using the “Traders” setting in my mod.

 When you use the "Traders" option then the mod tries retrieve the actual prices you have to pay at Peacekeeper and Skier for USD/EUR.
-As mentioned before, the "Handbook" prices are used as a fallback if, for some reason, the mod is unable to retrieve the USD or EUR prices from Peacekeeper and Skier.
+As mentioned before, the "Handbook" prices are used as a fallback, if, for some reason, the mod is unable to retrieve the USD or EUR prices from Peacekeeper and Skier.

 ## Motivation behind this mod